StaymanHou/problem_solving_algorithm/2_framework.md

 ```ruby
 sorted_subproblems = self.prioritize(subproblems)
 ```

+> \[Quote\] In the book *Bulletproof Problem Solving* it says: "Focus your early efforts on the big levers that you can pull."
+(This quote is more in the context of business.
+We will see later how the idea can be translated to the technical context.)

 Human beings are not design for multi-tasking like the modern-day multi-core CPUs do.
 Likewise, teams are always going to lack resources.
 On top of that, some subproblems may have dependencies.
 In the previous example, a kid must solve `1 + 2` before he/she can tell that the next problem is to solve `3 + 3`.
 Therefore it's almost impossible to be able to tackle all subproblems at once.
 Then the question would be, which subproblem shall I solve first?
 We've noted that problem-solving is essentially a tree traversal problem itself.
 Then what's the best strategy to travese, grow, and prune this tree as we identify the problem & its root, decompose it into subproblems, and explore solutions?